 Every Monday night the drums sound and the hippies come out to play in the Abasto neighborhood when the group, La Bomba de Tiempo takes the stage at the Konex Cultural Center.

-The group is led by Santiago Vasques, who has developed a system of more than a 100 hand, finger and body signals in order to direct the percussionists while they play.
+The group is led by Santiago Vasques, who has developed a system of around 150 hand, finger and body signals in order to direct the percussionists while they play.

-The cool Konex Cultural Center, housed in an old cooking oil factory, has been hosting the drum troupe for more than four years and though it takes place on the normally slow Monday nights it proves to be one of their most popular events.
+The cool Konex Cultural Center, housed in an old cooking oil factory, has been hosting the drum troupe for more than twelve years

 La Bomba draws lots of regulars among the 1,500 fans per week — foreign backpackers, groovy young porteños and drum-loving ragamuffins from across South America who come to mingle and dance.

 With crowds reminiscent of a Grateful Dead concert, the night’s action starts with confluence of personalities outside.